-Looking for the best ice machine for your business?
+Looking for the best commercial ice maker machine for your business?
 Choosing one is not as easy as it sounds.
 There are plenty of factors you’ll need to consider, like:

 - Choosing the right sized ice machine

-- Picking the right ice cube shapes for your business
+- Picking the best ice types for your business

 - Making sure you have enough space